21 Sep Wind propulsion innovations in maritime navigation

 The Seawing’s dynamic technology is controlled by a navigation system inspired by aeronautics.
 The retracted Seawing takes the place of a simple 5 x 5 meter container.
 Its automatic 15-minute deployment is done when the decision support software indicates the best weather conditions.
 For this type of technology, many sensors were used, including several LCJ Capteurs ‘ ultrasonic wind vane-anemometers :

 All the sensors and software will allow the system to predict the storm and automatically fold the sail.
-The Seawing sail will be able to sail in winds of up to 40 knots (about 75 km/h) and is activated at 8 knots (15 km/h).
+The Seawing sail will be able to sail in winds of up to 40 knots (75 km/h) and is activated at 8 knots (15 km/h).

 Seawing technology already tested at sea?

 Several tests have been carried out, including one in 2018 on the vessel “Ciudad de Cadiz”.
 This French ro-ro ship provides maritime logistics for Airbus.
 The “Ville de Bordeaux” is also fitted with a 500m² sail from the Airbus spin-off.
 It should cross the Atlantic between France and the United States next November.

 The Seawing is an example of how Airseas is applying aerospace engineering to make the shipping industry a more efficient and cleaner option.